 \subsection{From one-sided linkings to two-sided linkings}

 By design, two-sided linkings $S\to T$ between shapes, as defined in Section~\ref{linkings}, are in bijection with one-sided linkings on the two-shape sequent $S\perp,T$.
-Via this correspondence, we can take care of the proof obligations left over from Section~\ref{linkings}.
+Via this correspondence, we can take care of the proof obligations remaining from Section~\ref{linkings}.